spawnmarvel/linux-and-azure/azure-extra-linux-vm/zabbix_monitoring_vms/README.md

-# 2 vms and fun with monitoring
+# 2 vms and fun with monitoring in zabbix

 https://www.zabbix.com/integrations/influxdb